AndrasKovacs/stlc-nbe/paper/stlc-nbe-otdk.md

 ## Kripke Models {#sec:kripke}

-We show now how Kirpke models relate to the above definition of normalization.
+We show now how Kripke models relate to the above definition of normalization.
 We mostly follow Altenkirch [@altenkirch2009normalisation] in this section.
 Also note Coquand et al. [@coquand1997intuitionistic] for explaining Kripke models for STLC, although they only used it for weak normalization.

 Kripke models can be defined in Agda for the syntax of STLC as follows (omitting universe polymorphism):